 National Governments bear the primary responsibility for IDP protection and welfare.
 If national Governments are unable or unwilling to meet their responsibilities, the international community has a role to play in promoting and reinforcing efforts to ensure protection, assistance and solutions for IDPs.

-Development actors also play an essential role in improving the capacity of countries to provide solutions for IDPs.
 By working together, humanitarian and development institutions will be able to meet immediate needs, while developing sustainable outcomes for both IDP and host communities.
 There must be better humanitarian-development cooperation for sustainable results on the ground.

 The role of the United Nations in addressing internal displacement

-In 1997, the Secretary-General presented an agenda for the UN reform, which included the consolidation of the role of the Emergency Relief Coordinator (ERC) – including with regard to internal displacement.
+In 1997, the Secretary-General presented an agenda for UN reform, which included the consolidation of the role of the Emergency Relief Coordinator (ERC) – including with regard to internal displacement.
 Since the introduction of this agenda, the UN’s Third Committee has regularly highlighted the “central role of the ERC for the coordination of, protection of and assistance to” IDPs (A/RES/70/165).
 This aspect of the ERC’s mandate is particularly important, as no single UN agency is formally responsible for IDPs.